eoincampbell/eoincampbell.github.io/_posts/2020-11-05-building-buyirish-dot-com.md

     feature: buyirish.png
 ---

 Over the past few days myself & a few colleagues have been chipping away at a little hackathon project to try and help drive consumers towards Irish retailers in the run into Xmas.
-The premis was simple.
-Could we use our existing knowledge and capabilities around product data acquistion and web crawling/scraping and create a search engine/aggregator site to allow a consumer to search for products and gift ideas (incl. price & availability) across lots of Irish retailers and product categories?
+The premise was simple.
+Could we use our existing knowledge and capabilities around product data acquisition and web crawling/scraping and create a search engine/aggregator site to allow a consumer to search for products and gift ideas (incl. price & availability) across lots of Irish retailers and product categories?

 The result... [https://buyirish.com][buyirish-url]